redox-os/website/content/faq.en.md

 ## I have a low-end computer, would Redox work on it?

-A computer processor is the most complex machine of the world: even the oldest processors are powerful for some tasks but not for others.
+A CPU is the most complex machine of the world: even the oldest processors are powerful for some tasks but not for others.

 The main problem with old computers is the amount of RAM available (they were sold in a era where RAM chips were expensive) and the lack of SSE/AVX extensions (programs use them to speed up the algorithms).
 Because of this some modern programs may not work or require a lot of RAM to perform complex tasks.